hherb/localknowledge/localknowledge/medrxiv/readme.md

+# MedRxiv Module

+This module provides functionality for working with medRxiv preprints in the LocalKnowledge system.

-# MedRxiv to Markdown Converter
+## MedRxiv to Markdown Converter

 A Python tool for fetching preprints from medRxiv in HTML or XML format, converting them to Markdown, and downloading associated images.